 1. Summary information

-School LLANGRO LLANGROVE CE ACADEMY
+School LLANGROV LLANGROVE CE ACADEMY

-Academic Year 2016/2017 Total PP budget £12,920 2015-2016 PP Review date: June 2016
+Academic Year 2017/2018 17/2018 Total PP budget £11,633 2016-2017 PP Review date: June 2017

-Date of most recent PP Review: January 2017
+Date of most recent PP Review: Sept 2017

-Total number of pupils 52 (Sept '16) 54 (Jan '17) Number of pupils eligible for PP 12 Date for next internal review of this strategy Sept 2017
+Total number of pupils 60 (Sept '17) Number of pupils eligible for PP 8 + 1 rec Date for next internal review of this strategy Sept 2018

-2. Current attainment Pupils eligible for PP (your school) Whole School (including PP) % making expected progress in reading, writing and maths 100% 91% % making expected progress in reading 100% 87% % making expected progress in writing 100% 99% % making expected progress in maths 100% 87%

-3. B arriers to future attainment (for pupils eligible for PP, including high ability v) In-sc hool barriers (issues to be addressed in school, such as poor oral language sk ills) A. Some PP children, across the school, lack enrichment opportunities which can prevent the d attainment and progress. evelopment of vocabulary and knowledge - this directly effects reading and writing B. Social, emotional and behavioural issues for key children across the school have a detriment al effect on their academic progress.
-Exterr nal barriers (issues which also require action outside school, such as low attenda nce rates) C. Accessibility to extra - curricular experiences can be more restricted owing to finances.
+2. Current attainment - End of KS2 Pupils eligible for PP (your school) Whole Cohort (including PP) % making expected progress in reading, writing and maths 50% 83% % making expected progress in reading 50% 83% % making expected progress in writing 100% 100% % making expected progress in maths 100% 100% arriers to future attainment (for pupils eligible for PP, including high abilit In-sc hool barriers (issues to be addressed in school, such as poor oral language sk ills) A. Some PP children, across the school, lack enrichment opportunities which can prevent the d attainment and progress. evelopment of vocabulary and knowledge - this directly effects reading and writing B. Social, emotional and behavioural issues for key children across the school have a detriment al effect on their academic progress.
+Extern nal barriers (issues which also require action outside school, such as low attenda nce rates) C. Accessibility to extra - curricular experiences can be more restricted owing to finances.
 D. Some parents experience difficulties supporting pupils with homework.
 E. Some parents have limited access to the internet to enable pupils to access school compute r programs such as 123 Maths, SPaG.com.
+F. Some pupils do not always have a healthy diet which can limit focus and concentration in cla ass.
 4. D esired outcomes Desired outcomes and how they will be measured Success criteria A. To enrich the curriculum and provide experiences to enhance progress in academic, social and emotional development.
-Improved attainment and progress in reading and writing for PP children across all year groups to match national data, especially in KS2.
-B. Improved behaviour and emotional resilience for targeted pupils.
+Improved attainment and progress in reading and writing for PP children across all year groups to match national data, especially in KS2. В. Improved behaviour and emotional resilience for targeted pupils.
 Fewer incidents recorded for these pupils on the school system.
 C. Accessibility to extra - curricular experiences is not restricted because of finances and the extra interest will be seen throughout the pupils work and discussions.
 Pupils will be able to attend a wider range of extra - curricular experiences and the impact of this will be seen in their work and discussions.
-D. Parents of pupils eligible for Pupil Premium Funding are engaged in their child's learning and can support them to complete work at home.
+D. Parents of pupils eligible for Pupil Premium funding are engaged in their child's learning and can support them to complete work at home.
 Increased parental involvement and dialogue with school.
 Parents feel enabled to support pupils at home.
-E. Pupils eligible for Pupil Premium Funding in Key Stages 1 and 2 have access to the internet to allow them to enhance their learning through research or engagement with internet - based learning programs.
+E. Pupils eligible for Pupil Premium funding in Key Stages 1 and 2 have access to the internet to allow them to enhance their learning through research or engagement with internet - based learning programs.
 All pupils eligible for Pupil Premium Funding in Key Stages 1 and 2 are provided with opportunities to use the internet to complete projects or access programs such as 123 Maths and SPaG.com.
+F. Increased focus in class with improved learning.
+Encouraging healthy eating and diet.
+Pupils eligible for free school meals also have the opportunity for free school milk.
+KS2 FSM pupils receive a hot meal every day.